vikas018/expressjs/readme.md

     - create user in database
     - create a verification token
     - save token in database
-    - send taken as email to user (nodemailer and mailtrap)
+    - send token as email to user (nodemailer and mailtrap)
     - send success status to user

 - Verify User (based on URL which comes in your mail)